SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 # Fulfillment Tracking Apps for SAP Business Network Global Track and Trace
 ## What's New
-### January 20th, 2024
+### March 16th, 2024
-1. You can send the carrier’s note to SAP Business Network Global Track and Trace as shipment’s tracked object to initialize tracking.
+1. Enhanced the logic to retrieve the system time zone.
-2. Add the planned "Arrival" event on the source location of the LTL shipment.
+2. The error message "GTT is not enabled " will not show even if GTT-related configuration is not done or completed during cross tracked process update.
-3. The actual events that you report in SAP S/4HANA 2023 can be sent to SAP Business Network Global Track and Trace.
+3. Fixed the mapping of the delivery number and the delivery item number when the freight unit cross-updates the outbound delivery item.
-4. Fix the planned “Proof of Delivery” event issue for inbound deliveries.
+4. Fixed the mapping of the delivery number when the LE-TRA shipment cross-updates the inbound delivery header.
-5. Fix one-time location relevant issues.
+5. For the stock transport order scenario, when the outbound delivery process is updated and sent to SAP Business Network Global Track and Trace, the preceding purchase order header, and its planned events are also updated and sent to SAP Business Network Global Track and Trace.
-6. The document "SAP ERP Sample Code Configuration Guide for Fulfillment Tracking Apps" is renamed "[Sample Code Configuration Guide for Integration with SAP Business Network Global Track and Trace](https://github.com/SAP-samples/logistics-business-network-gtt-standardapps-samples/blob/main/lbn-gtt-standard-app/Documents/Sample%20Code%20Configuration%20Guide%20for%20Integration%20with%20SAP%20Business%20Network%20Global%20Track%20and%20Trace.pdf)".
+6. Fixed issues occurred when canceling handling unit in the scenario "Maintain Tracked Objects on Freight Unit".

 For previous release information, see [What's New for Fulfillment Tracking Apps](https://github.com/SAP-samples/logistics-business-network-gtt-standardapps-samples/blob/main/lbn-gtt-standard-app/Documents/What's%20New%20for%20Fulfillment%20Tracking%20Apps.md).